benko/agile-integration/README.md

 Each of the above lives in a separate subdirectory with accompanying source code and documentation in their respective locations.

+Additionally, there is a simple dummy PHP app that can be used to showcase OpenShift language detection, image building, and deployment capability.

 Copyright, Copying & License
 ----------------------------